browniefed/react-native-animation-book/README.md

 # React Native Animation Book

+If you don't care about anything just jump to the [Basic Animation Examples](BASICS.md) which will eventually guide you from basic to advanced animations and allow you to experience the capabilities of React Native animations.

 ## THIS IS A WORK IN PROGRESS

 If you would like to see specific things let me know!